Milestones in China's pro-democracy movement

 — 2015 JULY 9 CRACKDOWN — The party steps up attacks on legal activists and others, detaining and arresting scores, some of whom are tried and given relatively light sentences as a warning to others.

 — 2017 ILLNESS AND DEATH OF LIU XIAOBO — After eight years in prison, Liu is diagnosed with late-stage liver cancer and is moved to a hospital on medical parole.
-News of his condition is met with dismay and draws calls from supporters and foreign governments for him to be allowed to seek treatment overseas.
-China rebuffs the calls.
+China rebuffs calls from supporters and foreign governments for him to be allowed to seek treatment overseas.
+He died Thursday at age 61.

 Comments